vectordotdev/vector/website/docs/reference/sinks/http.md

 <Field
   common={true}
   defaultValue={null}
-  enumValues={{"json":"Each event is encoded into JSON and the payload is represented as a JSON array.","ndjson":"Each event is encoded into JSON and the payload is new line delimited.","text":"Each event is encoded into text via the `message` key and the payload is new line delimited."}}
+  enumValues={{"ndjson":"Each event is encoded into JSON and the payload is new line delimited.","json":"Each event is encoded into JSON and the payload is represented as a JSON array.","text":"Each event is encoded into text via the `message` key and the payload is new line delimited."}}
-  examples={["json","ndjson","text"]}
+  examples={["ndjson","json","text"]}
   name={"encoding"}
   nullable={false}
   path={null}